helidon-io/helidon/docs/mp/config/config.md

 > [!NOTE]
 > In MP, the ordering is not defined for sources that have the same ordinal.
+> Both `application.yaml` and `microprofile-config.properties` use ordinal 100,
+> so if the same key exists in both files, the winning value is not guaranteed.

 This helps to customize the configuration of Config Sources using external Config Source if an external Config Source has higher ordinal values than the